intel/dffml/docs/tutorials/rolling_alice/0000_preface.md

 As we democratize AI, we must be careful not to democratize AI that will do harm.
 We must think secure by default in terms of architecture which has facilities for guard rails, baking safety into AI.

 Failure to achieve ubiquitous adoption of an open architecture with meticulously audited safety controls would be bad.
-The best defense is a good offense.
+The best defense is a good offense, let's go proactivly build a reference implemenation so that we don't end up with an unintentionally built solution.

 ## Notes